AdarshSingh-ASR/Vio/README.md

 - **Learning Analytics**: Comprehensive dashboards showing learning trends and progress

 ### **Educational Content Creation**
-- **Video Script Generation**: Transform your content into engaging educational video scripts
+- **Video Generation**: Transform your content into engaging educational video scripts and videos
 - **Interactive Study Interface**: Real-time question answering with immediate feedback
 - **Research Assistant**: Conduct comprehensive research across all your materials
 - **Study Session Orchestrator**: Create adaptive study sessions that evolve with your progress

-## 🎯 Educational Impact
+##  Educational Impact

 ### **For Students**
 - **Personalized Learning**: Every student gets a learning experience tailored to their needs, pace, and preferences